OpenMachine-ai/tinyfive/README.md

 [ISS](https://en.wikipedia.org/wiki/Instruction_set_simulator) written entirely in Python:
 - TinyFive is useful for running neural networks on RISC-V: Simulate your RISC-V assembly code along with your neural network all in Python (and without relying on RISC-V toolchains).
 - It's also useful for ML scientists who are using ML/RL for compiler optimization (see [CompilerGym](https://github.com/facebookresearch/CompilerGym/blob/development/README.md)).
-- If you want to learn how RISC-V works, TinyFive let's you play with instructions and assembler.
+- If you want to learn how RISC-V works, TinyFive lets you play with instructions and assembly code.
 - Fewer than 1000 lines of code (w/o tests and examples).

 ### Table of content